Filament

 |---|---|

 | Bypass (toggle) | Feed filament directly to the extruder, bypassing the AMS.
-Only shown if your hardware supports bypass. |
+Shown when your hardware supports bypass, or when you turn on Enable Bypass Controls - see When Bypass Doesn’t Appear. |

 | Unload | Retract the currently loaded filament back to its slot |